mbrandonw/presentations/2020-03-03-what-we-talk-about-when-we-talk-about-composition/presentation.md

 ^ Well, if you've ever written a generic type or a generic function in your application or library, it is worth wondering if those constructions support these kinds of compositions.

-^ Next, does your type support combine two values of it into a third?
+^ first, does your type support combine two values of it into a third?
 This is the key to allowing yourself to break large, complex instances of your type down into smaller pieces that glue back together.
 Your type might even support multiple ways to combine, which means there's even more things to explore that we didn't get a chance to discuss.
 Like if you have to ways to combine your type, then how do those two ways interact with each other?
 For example integers have addition and multiplication, but we don't think of them as independent operations.
 They are intimately related via distribution, `a * (b + c) = a*b + a*c`.

-^ Does your type support `map` operation?
+^ next, does your type support `map` operation?
 If so, it's unique.
 Turns out a generic type can only support a single `map` operation.
 If it doesn't support `map`, then does it support `pullback`?

 ^ Next, does your type support a `zip` operation?
 This would mean that your construction supports the idea of many instances of it running in parallel, independent of each other, in such a way that you can collect their results into a tuple once they are finished.
 Even if you find a `zip` operation on your type you may not be done.
-Some types support multiple zip-like operations, like you can do normal zip on arrays or you could take all combinations of elements from the first array with the second.
-You can even do the same with streams, except there it's usually called `combineLatest`.
+Some types support multiple zip-like operations, for example streams can be zipped in the standard way of waiting until both streams emit a value and then pairing the values. but you can also zip them with the "combineLatest" operator, which gives you the latest value from each stream anytime one of them emits a value.

-^ Next, does your type support a `flatMap` operation?
-This would mean your construction supports the idea of sequencing it's work.
-That is, you can run the construction to produce a result, then do some TODO
+^ finally, does your type support a `flatMap` operation?
+This would mean your construction supports the idea of sequencing it's work. that is, you can break down a large task into many small ones that feed off the result of the previous task.

 ---

+# Composition for the working programmer

 ^ There is also significant inspiration to be had by looking at existing libraries and trying to find the compositions lurking in the shadows.